New results on small-x resummation for splitting functions: Generalities on small- resummation

 Even though any implementation of the resummation of $\gamma_{qg}$ based on a finite number of coefficients is necessarily approximate, in the literature some additional manipulations have been introduced in order to obtain a result which is as good as possible.
 These include on the one hand methods to try and improve the convergence properties of the series, in order to make the most out of the few coefficients which were known, and on the other hand to include in the resummed formula additional contributions due to the running of the coupling, which are important\footnote {Of course, the improvement given by the resummation of subleading running coupling effects may be irrelevant in comparison with the irreducible uncertainty due to the missing higher order coefficients.
 However, as we shall see in sect.~\ref{sec:results}, there are kinematical regimes in which the approximation obtained from the limited number of coefficients is good enough to justify the inclusion of the running coupling corrections.} for a more reliable description of the small-$N$ regime (as is the case for $\gamma_+$).

 The first of these manipulations stems from introducing~\cite{Altarelli:2008aj} a new function, $h_{qg}$, such that the anomalous dimension $\gamma_{qg}$ at the NLL can be rewritten as \beq \left.\gamma_{qg}(\as,N)\right|_{\NLL}= \frac{\as}{3\pi}\,\TR\, h_{qg}(\gamma_s(\bbas)), \eeq in terms of the pure LL anomalous dimension $\gamma_s(\bbas)$, defined in eq.~\eqref{dualLO}.
-The idea behind this way of writing the resummed form of $\gamma_{qg}$, which resembles that of coefficient functions~\cite{Catani:1994sq}, is that the anomalous dimension $\gamma_s$ captures the essence of the irreducible complexity of the resummed result, so that the function $h_{qg}$ is expected to be simpler, and with better convergence properties, w.r.t.~the original function $\gamma_{qg}$.
+In writing thus its resummed expression, $\gamma_{qg}$ has the same form as that of the resummed expressions of the coefficient functions~\cite{Catani:1994sq}; this form is indeed underpinned by the idea that $\gamma_{qg}$ represents the collinear divergent piece of a coefficient function, and it is therefore a part of it.
+The advantage of eq.~\eqref{hqgdef} is that the anomalous dimension $\gamma_s$ captures the essence of the irreducible complexity of the resummed result, so that the function $h_{qg}$ is expected to be simpler, and with better convergence properties, w.r.t.~the original function $\gamma_{qg}$.
 In particular, by making use of eq.~\eqref{dualLOaN}, it is easy to extract the coefficients of the expansion of $h_{qg}$ in powers of $\gamma_s$ from those of $\gamma_{qg}$ in powers of $\bbas$: truncating the series expansion of the function $h_{qg}$ at a given order $\gamma_s^k$ is likely less impactful than truncating the expansion of $\gamma_{qg}$ at the corresponding order $\bbas^k$, owing to the expected better convergence properties of the former w.r.t.~the latter.

 The second manipulation consists in introducing the resummation of subleading running coupling contributions.
 This is more easily achieved in terms of the function $h_{qg}$.
 One simple (but insufficient) step is to compute the function $h_{qg}$ in terms of the full resummed $\gamma_+$ rather than simply in terms of $\gamma_s$, so that the resummation of running coupling effects in $\gamma_+$ is automatically included.
 Technically, at this order, it is sufficient to use $\gamma_+^{\LLp}$; however, ABF~\cite{Altarelli:2008aj} suggest to use the NLL anomalous dimension $\gamma_+^{\NLLp}$ so that the leading $N$ pole is in the same position for all entries of the singlet anomalous dimension matrix.
 For the rest of the section we simply write $\gamma_+$ without specifying the order, but keeping in mind that in practical implementations (like in \HELL) it is to be intended as $\gamma_+^{\NLLp}$.